Nancy Drew: Emma Roberts

 A new film version of Nancy Drew had been in the works at Warner Bros. since the mid-1990s.
 However, nothing came to fruition until the mid-2000s.
 On June 15, 2007, Warner Bros.
 Pictures released a new film titled Nancy Drew, with Emma Roberts starring as Nancy, Max Thieriot as Ned Nickerson, and Tate Donovan as Carson Drew; Andrew Fleming directed and cowrote the film with Tiffany Paulsen, while Jerry Weintraub produced.
 This film sees Nancy move to Los Angeles with her father on an extended business trip and pick the house of a murdered movie star as their house to solve the cold case.

-Before the release of the 2007 film, Roberts, Fleming, and Weintraub had signed on for two Nancy Drew sequels.
-But with the mixed success of the first film, and Roberts' decision to move on to other projects, these films were never made.

 As with the earlier Drew films, reactions were mixed.
 Some see the film as an updated version of the basic character: "Although it has been glammed up for the lucrative tween demographic, the movie retains the best parts of the books, including, of course, their intelligent main character."
 Others find the movie "jolting" because Nancy's "new classmates prefer shopping to sleuthing, and Nancy's plaid skirt, penny loafers, and magnifying glass make her something of a dork, not the town hero she was in the Midwest."
+Before the release of the 2007 film, Roberts, Fleming, and Weintraub had signed on for two Nancy Drew sequels, but these films were never made.

 Sophia Lillis

 On April 20, 2018, Warner Bros. announced they were making a new Nancy Drew film series, starring Sophia Lillis as Nancy.
 The first film was adapted from The Hidden Staircase, with Ellen DeGeneres and Wendy Williams among the producers.
-The film is not related to the previous film starring Bonita Granville.